project-ester-hub/ester-project-governance/CODE_OF_CONDUCT.md

 This document serves as a guiding framework for our group, fostering a respectful, inclusive, and productive research environment within the ESTER project.

-*'I', 'me', or 'myself' refers to Martin Hinz.
-'We' is the ESTER research group at the University of Kiel.*

 ## Our Mission

 - We aim to develop advanced computational models and archaeological datasets to reconstruct population dynamics across Europe and Western Asia over the past 12,000 years.